dev-cycles/contextive/src/vscode/contextive/README.md

         - Operations will need to contract handling work based on the expected times for each leg
         - For each leg we'd like to see the vessel voyage, the load and unload location, and time.
     - name: Policy
+      definition: |
-      definition: A set of rules that the routing service must follow when evaluating legs that confirm to the desired routing specification.
+        A set of rules that the routing service must follow when evaluating legs that confirm to the desired routing specification.
       examples:
         - We need to configure the set of policies that will apply for a specific customer.
-    - name: LegMagnitudePolicy
+    - name: Leg Magnitude Policy
       definition: A policy that helps the routing engine select the legs with the lowest magnitude.
       examples:
         - The leg magnitude policy is selecting the fastest leg, but we need it to select the cheapest leg.
+    - name: Vessel
   - name: Billing
     domainVisionStatement: Compute and levy charges for shipping
     paths: